maheralayoubi/tohsa-front-end/README.md

 #### app/

-Contains the main pages and components of the application.
+- Contains the main pages and components of the application.
+- Every folder represents a route page of this site

 ### all-pages/

-Contains all the source code of the application.
+- Contains all the source code of the application.
+- Contains several folders where each folder represents a page components and contains :

+#### 1. index.tsx :

+- This file is the main file of the page and render all page sections .

+#### 2. sections/

+- This folder for all sections components of the page.
+- Contain components folder that contain some components that used in sections for the same page

+#### 3. data/

+- Contain all static data in json file for page .

 ### DB/

 - Contains the dynamic data of the application.
-- Each json file contain dummy data
+- Each json file contain dummy data for some pages .

-#### global-components/
+### global-components/

-Reusable UI components.
+- Contains reusable UI components from many pages .

 ### public/

-Static assets such as images and fonts
+- Static assets such as images and fonts

+## How to Modify Page Content

+if you need to modify page data like blogs data or news data or others , go to DB folder and choose json file that you want to modify it and change contant as you prefer

+note: you should adhear to the structure of the json data file for not causing problem is the process of get and display data
+note: add the valid src for images that you modify it

+## All Pages in Website

+- /
+- /about
+- /contact-us
+- /content/:id (like /content/1 /content/2 ...)
+- /home-1
+- /home-2
+- /home-3
+- /home-4 (the same of /)
+- /learn
+- /news
+- /news/:id (like /news/1 /news/2 ...)
+- /ontologies
+- /privacy-policy
+- /profile/:id (like /profile/1 /profile/2 ...)
+- /projects
+- /projects/:id (like /projects/1 /projects/2 ...)
+- /search

 ## Deployment